openjdm/openjdm.github.io/book/neuromarketing.md

 vmPFC activity was found to be unaffected by the brand knowledge (McClure et al., 2004).
-In summary, this paper identified distinct neural responses to sensory and culture information when examining behavioral preferences for Coca Cola versus Pepsi soda.<span class="Apple-converted-space"> </span>
+In summary, this paper identified distinct neural responses to sensory and culture information when examining behavioral preferences for Coca Cola versus Pepsi soda.

 Another study worth describing sought to identify what kinds of neurophysiological measures predict the success of advertisements.
 While